Move cars off the lot faster than you can drive them

 What is dealer reinsurance?

 Currently, you probably work with insurance companies that enter into contracts with your customers.
-Those customers pay monthly premiums to the insurance companies, and if they must file a claim at any point, the carrier handles the responsibility.
+Those customers pay monthly premiums to the insurance companies; if they must file a claim at any point, the carrier handles the responsibility.
 With dealer reinsurance, this process falls into your hands.
 Reinsurance transfers the risk from the big insurance carrier to your dealership’s reinsurance company.

 Dealer reinsurance allows dealers to share in the underwriting profit and investment income on the F&I products they sell.
 Reinsurance is used for vehicle service contracts, powertrain contracts, GAP insurance, tire and wheel protection, key replacement, and several other F&I products.